Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-qTNbKJ6Ys0M.md

 ### Transcript

-> tier 9 any plan i don't know i actually don't know i will say that, adding stuff to satisfactory doesn't mean that we add more tears right we can we can add more to the current tiers okay you guys so yeah
+> tier 9 any plan I don't know I actually don't know I will say that, adding stuff to satisfactory doesn't mean that we add more tears right we can we can add more to the current tiers okay you guys so yeah